 TNC heard about the Aquarium’s dilemma shortly after completing a project to restore the hydrology at a section of Nassawango Creek Preserve, which was done in anticipation of a cedar restoration plan.
 The timing was perfect.
 The Aquarium now had a place to plant trees with students and TNC now had trees to go in the ground.

 A restoration partnership, now 10 years in the making, commenced.

-Atlantic white cedar trees are actually a member of the cypress family.
-They are tall evergreens that reside in swamps, marshes and other wet regions of the mid-Atlantic.
-Given that the straight-grained wood from these trees is light, buoyant, and resistant to decay, Atlantic white cedars have been heavily logged since European colonization.
+Atlantic white cedar (AWC) trees are actually a member of the cypress family.
+These tall evergreens reside in swamps, marshes and other wet regions of the mid-Atlantic.
+Given that the straight-grained wood from these trees is light, buoyant and resistant to decay, Atlantic white cedars have been heavily logged since European colonization.
 In the 1700s, Atlantic white cedars were utilized for ship-building, shingles, charcoal, barrels and more.

 But humans are not the sole beneficiary of Atlantic white cedars.
 This tree species provides cover and food to a variety of insects, birds and mammals.
 The yellow-throated warbler nests in Atlantic white cedar swamps while white-tailed deer are particularly fond of the tree’s tasty foliage.
 These majestic trees can live up to 1,000 years when their habitats are undisturbed.